ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: ToxSyn

 \subsection{Enrichment}

-In the final generation round we repeat the few-shot procedure from Section \ref{sec:expansion}, but draw our in-context examples from the 31,589 sentences produced in the paraphrasing stage rather than from the original seed dataset.
-By exposing GPT-4o Mini to this richer demonstration pool, already populated with a spectrum of explicit and implicit rhetoric, we encourage the model to imitate a broader range of discourse styles while preserving the label fidelity established earlier.
-Prompts remain balanced across the nine protected groups and toxicity classes, and each API call again returns twenty samples.
+In the final generation round we repeat the few-shot procedure from Section~\ref{sec:expansion}, but draw our in-context examples from the 31,589 sentences produced rather than the 160 examples from the original seed dataset.
+By exposing GPT-4o Mini \citep{achiam2023gpt} to this richer demonstration pool, already populated with a spectrum of explicit and implicit rhetoric, we encourage the model to imitate a broader range of discourse styles while preserving the label fidelity established earlier.

-To further broaden the corpus’s coverage of implicit hate speech, we extend the template catalogue from 26 to 28 by adding two new toxic patterns: \emph{Ambiguous Prejudice} (double-meaning language to convey prejudice in an implicit but perceptible way) and \emph{Justification Prejudice} (frames discriminatory attitudes as ostensibly reasonable, presenting bias as a matter of common sense, economic necessity, or cultural tradition).
-Although earlier stages included implicit hate, these two templates diversify the rhetorical tactics used to conceal prejudice, producing harder-to-classify examples that increase the dataset’s linguistic complexity.
+To further broaden the corpus's coverage of implicit hate speech, we extend the template catalogue from 26 to 28 by adding two new toxic discourses: \emph{Ambiguous Prejudice} (double-meaning language to convey prejudice in an implicit but perceptible way) and \emph{Justification Prejudice} (frames discriminatory attitudes as ostensibly reasonable, presenting bias as a matter of common sense, economic necessity, or cultural tradition).
+Although earlier stages included implicit hate, these two templates diversify the rhetorical tactics used to conceal prejudice, producing harder-to-classify examples that increase the dataset's linguistic complexity.

-Applying all 28 generation templates to the enriched prompt pool yields a final minority-targeted corpus of 50,074 sentences, in which 24,707 are toxic and 25,367 are non-toxic examples.
-Every sample is labeled with its toxicity status, specific target group, and the template strategy employed.
-This comprehensive collection captures a continuum of hateful expression, from overt slurs to subtle and covert prejudice, providing a richly annotated dataset for Brazilian Portuguese hate-speech research.